Troy Vollhoffer

-Troy Vollhoffer (born February 9, 1966) is an American entrepreneur living in Nashville, Tennessee.
-He was born in Regina, Saskatchewan.
+Troy Vollhoffer (born February 9, 1966) is a Canadian-born entrepreneur living in Nashville, Tennessee.

 Hockey

 He played hockey from 1982 to 1992 with minor, junior, and professional teams.
 According to The StarPhoenix, a Saskatoon-based newspaper, Vollhoffer signed a three-year deal with the Pittsburgh Penguins on October 6, 1986.
 He played for the New Westminster Bruins, Baltimore Skipjacks, the New Haven Nighthawks, the Muskegon Lumberjacks, the Flint Spirits, the Winston-Salem Thunderbirds, and the Nashville Knights.
 His junior career included the Regina Pats, the Winnipeg Warriors, and the Saskatoon Blades.
 Playing for the WHL's Saskatoon Blades, he was one of four 50 goal scorers during the 1985/1986 season.

 Premier Global Productions

 Troy Vollhoffer is the owner of Premier Global Productions.
 Premier Global Productions is based in Nashville, TN, with a satellite office in Western Canada.
 They have been in operation for 30 years, providing lighting and staging equipment.